jonjamz/blaze-forms/README.md

 * Form Blocks.
   * Containers that track internal changes, handle submission states, and store valid data.

-Components are reusable, individually-scoped, and take advantage of the latest Template API updates.
+Components are reusable, individually-scoped, and work with the latest Template API updates.

 They can be used standalone, but their real power comes from being used together.